comp6062/whm_rpi/README.md

   ```

 ## Conclusion
-Your Raspberry Pi 5 is now a fully functional web hosting server with a control panel and custom name servers. 🎉
+Your Raspberry Pi 5 is now a fully functional web hosting server with a control panel, DNS management, and SSL encryption. 🎉